D-Baykov/branch_changes/README.md

 read me fixes.

-Some info from first epic
+Some info from first epic (additional)